 The Waubonsee Nursing Program reflects the college philosophy and is based on the premise that quality nursing education is the cornerstone of the professional nurse.
 Nursing faculty believe that learning is a life long process and that the pursuit of knowledge must be supported by institutional policies which demonstrate the core values of accessibility, service, value, quality, and innovation.
 Both the AAS in Nursing and the AS Nursing Transfer degree programs are designed to educate foundational, entry-level professionals and prepare those wishing to continue their education in pursuit of a baccalaureate nursing degree.
-The Counseling Center is available to assist students with choosing the right program of study that will achieve their educational goals and transfer to their chosen four-year school.
+The Counseling, Advising and Transfer Center is available to assist students with choosing the right program of study that will achieve their educational goals and transfer to their chosen four-year school.

 The Registered Nursing Program at Waubonsee Community College has an average retention rate of 72.7% for the nursing cohort that began the program in 2012 - 2013 with an expected graduation in 2013 - 2015.
 To help with retention, the college has a number of support services available to students to assist in successful completion of the program.